jank3/jk-multitool/README.md

 In future updates I will add the use of Proxys for better performance

-I do an update because I see a lot of problems during the installation, I added to the representative a .bat that installs all the modules for you, you just need to open that and then open jk-multitool.py
+I do an update because I see a lot of problems during the installation, I added to the rep a .bat that installs all the modules for you, you just need to open that and then open jk-multitool.py